dawidcoin/tor-requests-example/README.md

 #### Install

-Install Tor using instructions from here https://support.torproject.org/apt/.
+Install Tor using instructions from here https://support.torproject.org/apt/tor-deb-repo/ (you can simply use `apt install tor` but it's not recommended by [tor project website](https://support.torproject.org/apt/)).
 Enable control port and password-protect it:

 ```commandline
 torpass=$(tor --hash-password "my-tor-password")